 Unfortunately, the Title Capitalization Tool is a bit simplistic about applying the rules of capitalization and makes mistakes.
 It is a good thing, then, that professional editing help is near from Professional Editing’s editors.

-For casual use and a quick conversion of headlines that are not critical, Professional Editing’s Title Capitalization Tool is still a good-looking alternative.
+For casual use and quick conversions of headlines that are not critical, Professional Editing’s Title Capitalization Tool is still a good-looking alternative.

 Professional Editing Title Capitalization Tool Pros